sergei-gots/spring-web-app-calculator/README.md

 # spring web app "calculator"
-Sky-pro.
 Spring &amp; Maven.
-Homework 2.3 "Web Calculator"
+Workout "Web Calculator"

 URLs with some sample values for @RequestParam "num1" and "num2":